 The primary “weakness” of this approach is that someone could find this duplicate landing page organically, usually from a user who shared a link to that page.
 My answer: “So what?”

 I’ve long found it strange that Facebook finds no way to highlight conversions that happen as a result of someone sharing your ad with a user who wasn’t targeted.
-While you didn’t pay to reach that user, it was still the ad that is the source of this conversion.
+While you didn’t pay to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More that user, it was still the ad that is the source of this conversion.
 Without the ad, it never happens.

 I’m not suggesting that Facebook should lump in organic conversions with paid conversions.
 That would be misleading.
 But they absolutely should find a way to highlight organic conversions that came from someone sharing your ad.
 It helps build a more complete picture regarding the impact of your ad.